irvingvjuarez/questions-be/docs/readme.md

 - /game/:gameId/users: Returns the list with all the users joined into the game
 - /game/:gameId/current/question/resolved: Returns a boolean indicating if the question was answered by all the game members
 - /game/:gameId/previousQuestionResults: Returns the users' who answered the question

-# Game related GET endpoints
 - /game/:gameId/gameResults: Returns the result of the game as a whole, listing the first, second and third place
 # User related GET endpoints
-- /user/:gameId/getUsers: Returns all the users joining the game room and a boolean indicating if the game has already started
+- /user/:gameId/getUsers: Returns all the users joining the game room and a boolean indicating if the game has already started.
+It was done in the '/game/:gameCode/users' endpoint
-- /user/:gameId/question/:questionId/status: Returns a boolean indicating if the time of an specific question is over and the right answer to the question
+- "/user/:gameId/current/question/status": Returns a boolean indicating if the time of an specific question is over and the right answer to the question

+# User related GET endpoints
 - /user/:gameId/status: Returns a boolean telling if the game is on again and what's the next question to answer or if the questionnaire is finished
 - /user/:gameId/results: Returns if the user was among the first places